-- 1. At the end of the first year of registration in the propaedeutic phase, ultimately August 31 of this year, the student receives a written academic recommendation regarding the continuation of the program.
+- At the end of the first year of registration in the propaedeutic phase, ultimately August 31 of this year, the student receives a written academic recommendation regarding the continuation of the program.
 The propaedeutic phase comprises the first period in the bachelor's program at the Tilburg University with a study load of 60 ECTS credits. - 2.
 Notwithstanding the third paragraph of this article, there will be no dismissal connected to the academic recommendation, if the student has obtained at least 42 ECTS credits. - 3.
 If a student has been granted exemptions for courses of the propaedeutic phase in question, there will be no dismissal connected to the academic recommendation, as referred to in paragraph 4, if the student has obtained 70% of the remaining ECTS credits.
-When determining the number of ECTS credits to achieve the necessary standard is rounded off above and set in whole ECTS credits - 4.
-In all remaining cases, a academic recommendation is given to which a dismissal is connected as referred to in Article 9.3, third paragraph.
+When determining the number of ECTS credits to achieve the necessary standard is rounded off above and set in whole ECTS credits - In all remaining cases, an academic recommendation is given to which a dismissal is connected in accordance with article 9.3.